 Construction Activity: Applicable construction activities include the land disturbing activity and all activities and materials associated with the construction site and located at, or contiguous to, the land disturbing activities.
 Refers to ground surface disturbing and associated activities (land disturbance), which include, but are not limited to, clearing, grading, excavation, demolition, installation of new or improved haul roads and access roads, staging areas, stockpiling of fill materials, and borrow areas.
 Construction does not include routine maintenance to maintain the original line and grade, hydraulic capacity, or original purpose of the facility.
 Repaving activities where underlying and/or surrounding soil is cleared, graded, or excavated as part of the repaving operation are considered construction activities.
-Construction activities.
-The WQCD has determined that "contiguous" means construction activities located in close proximity to each other (within 1/4 mile).
+Construction activity is from initial ground breaking to final stabilization regardless of ownership of the construction activities.
+The WQCD has determined that "contiguous" means construction activities located in close proximity to each other (within 1⁄2 mile).